pymor/pymor/CONTRIBUTING.md

 [group](https://github.com/orgs/pymor/people?query=role:owner+)
 of developers which, apart from making contributions to pyMOR, have the job of guiding and maintaining the future development of pyMOR.
-They are the only persons with direct push acces to pyMOR's main repository and have administrative privileges over the [pyMOR organization](https://github.com/pymor) on GitHub.
+They are the only persons with direct push access to pyMOR's main repository and have administrative privileges over the [pyMOR organization](https://github.com/pymor) on GitHub.